thejohncotton/savvy-course-materials/Wk4Mod5.md

 ## Portfolio

 1. Create a personal site that features an impressive splash page and 30 seconds of scan-able content that would convince a hiring manager that you're potentially a good hire.
-You can build your own and host it on firebase or skip it and set up an about.me profile.
+You can build your own and host it on Netlify or skip it and set up an about.me profile.
 2. Include the following on your site:
     + One marquee project, link to source code on GitHub and live deployed version.
     + An *About Me* section featuring a smiling picture and a short paragraph that makes you seem like a competent and enjoyable co-worker.